-When a work becomes popular, it is likely to get adapted to another medium, often by people of a completely different mind than the original author.
-Sometimes the adaptation stays true to the source, at least enough to please the author.
-Sometimes, however, the adaptation makes the author cry, and cry very vocally against it.
+When a work becomes popular, it is likely to get adapted to another medium, often by people of a completely different mind than the original creator.
+Sometimes the adaptation stays true to the source, at least enough to please the creator.
+Sometimes, however, the adaptation makes the creator cry, and cry very vocally against it.

-This is limited to works that were adapted while the creator of the original was still alive.
-We would like to think that some posthumous adaptations has the author(s) rolling in their graves, but we'll never know.
-It's also worth nothing that several examples here, while disliked by the creator, were very well received by critics and fans so this does not automatically mean the result of the adaptation was terrible
+This is usually limited to works that were adapted while the creator of the original was still alive.
+While we would like to think that some posthumous adaptations have the creator rolling in their graves, we'll never know for sure.
+However, there have been some cases where family members/estates of the deceased creator have taken this stance against an adaptation if they own the rights of the work.
+It's also worth noting that several examples here, while disliked by the creator, were very well received by critics and fans so this does not automatically mean the result of the adaptation was terrible.

-- Yoshihiro Yamada for unstated reasons demanded his credit for Hyouge Mono be changed from "original work" (原作) to "original concept" (原案).
+- Yoshihiro Yamada for unstated reasons demanded his credit for Hyouge Mono be changed from "original work" (原作; gensaku) to "original concept" (原案; gen-an).